eformat/rainforest-docs/4-aiml-demos/README.md

 > AIML demo applications

 ## 👨‍🍳 Exercise Intro
-In this exercise, we will use GitOps to set up our working environment.
+In this exercise, we will use our AIMLOPS platform tools to run lots of demo applications.

 ## 🖼️ Big Picture
 ![empty-big-picture](images/big-picture-empty.jpg)

 ## 🔮 Learning Outcomes

+- [ ] Can have fun with python, notebooks, jupyterhub, mlfow, airflow, spark, seldon and much more  !
-- [ ] Can install the components which are necessary to run the exercises
+- [ ] Can learn about AIML safely !

 ## 🔨 Tools used in this exercise!
 * Openshift 4.11+
-* <span style="color:blue;">[Helm](https://helm.sh/)</span> - Helps us to define, install, and upgrade Kubernetes application.
+* All the AI tools !